 Different Types of Forests in India

 India is the world’s most geographically diverse country, so it has different types of forests.
-Among all the other diversities, 24.5 % of the total forest area covered in India is the country’s total landmass.
+Among all the other diversities, 24.5% of the total forest area in India is the country’s total landmass.

 According to the Forest Survey of India, Madhya Pradesh has the largest forest and wildlife area.